onecrayon/Autopair-sugar/README.markdown

         </setting>
     </settings>

-(The "less than" bracket has to be specified either with an entity, as per above, or within a CDATA block or it will invalidate your XML.)
+(The "less than" bracket has to be specified either with an entity, as per above, or within a CDATA block; otherwise it will invalidate your XML.)

 **TextActions/AngleBrackets.xml** contains the action definitions that enable angle brackets and auto-closing capture (this is necessary to trigger the action in the first place; the autopair-opt-in setting then configures in what contexts the action should take over that character):